 Full day 10:00 – 2:30 from £150 per child

 School outreach packages 6 visits per school year £1200

 Visit to setting £200 within a 20-mile radius of PE12.
 Additional transport costs may apply outside of this radius.

 Current Schools, Local Authorities you work with:

-Currently I am working with a small number of schools in Cambridgeshire WSP area.
+Currently we are working with a small number of schools in Cambridgeshire, Lincolnshire, Peterborough and Norfolk.
 Delivering a structured Equine Facilitated Learning Program which includes school-based resources and six school visits of Equine Facilitated Learning.
 Full package details are available on our website.

 We are also working with individual families and groups that home educate.
 We are able to adapt and write tailored learning plans and EFL sessions to meet individual and group needs.

 We are also working with community groups with a focus on Wellbeing, Dementia and Domestic Violence support for victims.